 - The user converts and becomes a customer – No metric is needed here.
 We can simply use the standard metric ‘Unique Purchases’.

+In each case, we’re using the user metric, but we’re filtering by specific actions they’ve taken.
 This is a very basic scenario.
 For more information on how to use filters with more complicated settings in Google Data Studio, check out this article.

-Step 5: Enjoy your Marketing Funnel
+Step 5: Utilize Your Funnel

 Using our Marketing Funnel Template